-Barrientos [170] defines a y-tree as a graph obtained from a path by appending an edge to a vertex of a path adjacent to an end point.
+Barrientos [195] defines a y-tree as a graph obtained from a path by appending an edge to a vertex of a path adjacent to an end point.
 He proves that graphs obtained from a y-tree T by replacing every edge $e_i$ of T by a copy of $K{2,n_i}$ in such a way that the ends of $e_i$ are merged with the two independent vertices of $K{2,n_i}$ after removing the edge $e_i$ from T are graceful.

-Bermond and Sotteau [196] have shown that a rooted tree in which every level contains vertices of the same degree (symmetrical trees) are graceful.
-Sethuraman and Jesintha [929], [930] and [931] (see also [542]) proved that rooted trees obtained by identifying one of the end vertices adjacent to either of the penultimate vertices of any number of caterpillars having equal diameter at least 3 with the property that all the degrees of internal vertices of all such caterpillars have the same parity are graceful.
+Sethuraman and Jesintha [1034], [1035] and [1036] (see also [592]) proved that rooted trees obtained by identifying one of the end vertices adjacent to either of the penultimate vertices of any number of caterpillars having equal diameter at least 3 with the property that all the degrees of internal vertices of all such caterpillars have the same parity are graceful.
 They also proved that rooted trees obtained by identifying either of the penultimate vertices of any number of caterpillars having equal diameter at least 3 with the property that all the degrees of internal vertices of all such caterpillars have the same parity are graceful.
-In [929], [930], and [931] (see also [542] and [543]) Sethuraman and Jesintha prove that all rooted trees in which every level contains pendant vertices and the degrees of the internal vertices in the same level are equal are graceful.
-Kanetkar and Sane [561] show that trees formed by identifying one end vertex of each of six or fewer paths whose lengths determine an arithmetic progression are graceful.
+In [1034], [1035], and [1036] (see also [592] and [593]) Sethuraman and Jesintha prove that all rooted trees in which every level contains pendant vertices and the degrees of the internal vertices in the same level are equal are graceful.
+Kanetkar and Sane [623] show that trees formed by identifying one end vertex of each of six or fewer paths whose lengths determine an arithmetic progression are graceful.

-Chen, Lü, and Yeh [284] define a firecracker as a graph obtained from the concatenation of stars by linking one leaf from each.
+Chen, Lü, and Yeh [310] define a firecracker as a graph obtained from the concatenation of stars by linking one leaf from each.
 They also define a banana tree as a graph obtained by connecting a vertex v to one leaf of each of any number of stars (v is not in any of the stars).
 They proved that firecrackers are graceful and conjecture that banana trees are graceful.
-Sethuraman and Jesintha [935] and [934] (see also [542]) have shown that all banana trees and extended banana trees (graphs obtained by joining a vertex to one leaf of each of any number of stars by a path of length of at least two) are graceful.
-Zhenbin [1194] has shown that graphs obtained by starting with any number of identical stars, appending an edge to exactly one edge from each star, then joining the vertices at which the appended edges were attached to a new vertex are graceful.
-He also shows that graphs obtained by starting with any two stars, appending an edge to exactly one edge from each star, then joining the vertices at which the appended edges were attached to a new vertex are graceful.
+Before Sethuraman and Jesintha [1040] and [1039] (see also [592]) proved that all banana trees and extended banana trees (graphs obtained by joining a vertex to one leaf of each of any number of stars by a path of length of at least two) are graceful, various kinds of bananas trees had been shown to be graceful by Bhat-Nayak and Deshmukh [224], by Murugan and Arumugam [890], [888] and by Vilfred [1211].